Carl Sanders

-Carl Edward Sanders Sr. (May 15, 1925 – November 16, 2014) was an American attorney and politician who served as the 74th Governor of the state of Georgia from 1963 to 1967.
+Carl Edward Sanders Sr. (May 15, 1925 – November 16, 2014) was an American lawyer and politician who served as the 74th governor of Georgia from 1963 to 1967.

 Early life and education

-Carl Sanders was born on May 15, 1925 in Augusta, Georgia, United States to a middle class family.
+Carl Sanders was born on May 15, 1925, in Augusta, Georgia, United States to a middle class family.
 He later stated that he had "an exceptionally happy and secure childhood."
 He attended the Academy of Richmond County, where he performed well academically and played on the school football team.
 He was made an alternate appointee to the United States Military Academy, but when the primary appointee claimed the spot Sanders accepted a football scholarship and enrolled at the University of Georgia in 1942.
 He played as a left-handed quarterback on the freshman football team.

 While Sanders was at college, the United States entered World War II, and in 1943 he left his studies and joined the United States Army Air Forces.
 He was commissioned as a lieutenant and piloted B-17 Flying Fortress aircraft.
 He named his own bomber "Georgia Peach", but was never deployed overseas.
 After the war he returned to the University of Georgia to complete his studies.
 He studied law, passing the bar examination in early 1947 and finishing his courses in December.
 He played with the Georgia Bulldogs and went to the Oil Bowl.
 He was a member of the Chi Phi fraternity, the Phi Kappa Literary Society, and the school debate team.
-On September 6, 1947 he married Betty Foy, an art student he had met at the university.
+On September 6, 1947, he married Betty Foy, an art student he had met at the university.
 They had two children together.
 Sanders started practicing law in Augusta with Henry Hammond before establishing his own practice with several other partners.
 He devoted a significant amount of time to practice early on to pay off medical debt after his wife fell ill.